 As the last example revealed, Group IDs also play a vital role in fault tolerance.

-Each consumer group’s broker sends “heartbeat requests” to the consumers at a set interval.
+Each consumer sends “heartbeat requests” to the broker at a set interval.
 If a consumer does not respond in time, a rebalance is triggered.

 How does a Group ID play into rebalancing?
 Well, in either case, the broker’s record of the associated offset determines where the consumer will begin reading after a rejoin.
 As long as the Group ID remains the same, it can pick up exactly where it left off, without any risk of data loss.